crazyyy/wp-framework/wp-content/plugins/ewww-image-optimizer/readme.txt

 1. **No Speed Limits** and [unlimited file size](https://ewww.io/unlimited-file-size/).
 1. **Smooth Handling** with pixel-perfect optimization using industry-leading tools and progressive rendering.
-1. **High Torque** as we bring you the best compression/quality ratio available with our Premium compression for JPG, PNG, and PDF files.
+1. **High Torque** as we bring you the best compression/quality ratio available with our Premium compression for JPG, PNG, SVG, WebP, and PDF files.
-1. **Adaptive Steering** with intelligent conversion options to get the right image format for the job (JPG, PNG, GIF, or WebP).
+1. **Adaptive Steering** with intelligent conversion options to get the right image format for the job (JPG, PNG, GIF, AVIF, or WebP).
 1. **Free Parking** The core plugin is free and always will be.
 However, our paid services offer up to 80% compression, and a [host of other features](https://ewww.io/plans/)!
 1. **Comprehensive Coverage:** no image gets left behind, optimize everything on your site, not just the WordPress Media Library.
 1. **Safety First:** all communications are secured with top SSL encryption.